Evan Box from Brookfield, QLD

-Pioneer Water Tanks have been manufacturing water tanks for close on 30 years originally using Galvanised wall panels and moving to Zincalume due to their belief that this is a better performing steel in the water tank environment.
+Pioneer Water Tanks have been manufacturing water tanks for over 30 years originally using Galvanised wall panels and moving to Zincalume due to their belief that this is a better performing steel in the water tank environment.

 Some real engineering features that further mitigate the risk of corrosion!!

 All Pioneer Tanks are manufactured with a bottom lip on the 1st panels to prevent them ‘digging’ into the ground this also server the purpose of ensuring the tanks can accommodate moderate ground movement and do not become entrenched in wet moist soil.
 Pioneer Tanks are all fitted with Condensation strips which ensure condensation from the roof area runs into the tank and not behind the liners.
 Pioneer use the industry leading Aqualiner to minimise build up of moisture between the tank walls.
 As an extra layer of protection Pioneer is committed to supplying all tanks with Sacrificial anodes.
 There is in fact no science behind the statement that Tanks made using Galvanised material are any more or less protected than Zincalume Tanks and therefore do not require this additional protection.
 In fact the experts say sacrificial anodes would have the same affect on both materials.